melindamalone/Election_Analysis/README.md

 - **Winner:** Diana DeGette 73.8% (272,892)

+### Snapshot of election_results.txt
 <img src="Resources/Election_Results.PNG" width="300">

 ### Election Audit Summary

-###### It is my opinion, the Election Analysis script can be modified in at least two methods in order to be used for other elections.
-Initially, in the file_to_load path, the filename will need to be updated from election_results.csv to the new filename for the other election files.
-Next in the first for loop of the script, the row index numbers for candidate_name and county_name will need to be adjusted to align with the new CSV file tied to the other elections.
+###### It is my opinion, the Election Analysis script can be modified in at least two methods in order to be used for other precinct elections.
+Initially, in the file_to_load path, the filename will need to be updated from election_results.csv to the new filename for the other election CSV files.
+Next, in the first for loop of the script, the row index numbers for candidate_name and county_name will need to be adjusted to align with the new CSV file.
+The row index numbers will need to be updated to align where in the CSV file the candidate_name and county_name are actually located within the new election file.

-1. Update the filename from election_results.csv to the new filename for the other election files.
+1. Update the filename from **election_results.csv** to the new filename for the other precinct election files.

 ```
 # Add a variable to load a file from a path.